Cray-HPE/uan-product-stream/docs/advanced/debug_boot.md

 Booting is performed in three phases:

-1. **PXE** boot an ipxe binary that will load the initrd of the desired UAN image to boot.
+1. **PXE** boot an iPXE binary that will load the initrd of the desired UAN image to boot.

 1. Boot the **initrd (dracut)** image which configures the UAN for booting the UAN image.
 This consists of several phases.